 As an educator, you are well positioned to observe your student’s behavior.
-You might have more day-to-day interactions with students then they do with their own parents or guardians.
-Because of this, it is very important that you learn the risk factors and warning signs, so that you may help a student who may be in immediate risk for self-harm or suicide.
+You might have more day-to-day interactions with students than they do with their own parents or guardians.
+Because of this, it is very important that you learn the risk factors and warning signs, so that you may help a student who may be at immediate risk for self-harm or suicide.

 Major ways to identify if your student is in mental or social distress include:

 - Any sudden or dramatic change affecting your student’s performance, attendance or behavior should be taken seriously:

 - Talking about wanting to die or to kill oneself